flairNLP/flair/README.md

 Flair is:

 * **A powerful syntactic / semantic tagger.** Flair allows you to apply our state-of-the-art models for named entity recognition (NER), part-of-speech tagging (PoS) and chunking to your text.

-* **A text embedding library.** Flair has simple interfaces that allow you to use and combine different word embeddings.
+* **A simple text classifier.** Flair offers you to apply our models for text classification to your text.

+* **A text embedding library.** Flair has simple interfaces that allow you to use and combine different word and document embeddings.
 In particular, you can try out our proposed **[contextual string embeddings](https://drive.google.com/file/d/17yVpFA7MmXaQFTe-HDpZuqw9fJlmzg56/view?usp=sharing)** to build your own state-of-the-art NLP methods.

 * **A Pytorch NLP framework.** Our framework builds directly on [Pytorch](https://pytorch.org/), making it easy to train your own models and experiment with new approaches using Flair embeddings and classes.

 ## Comparison with State-of-the-Art